 This type of water treatment purifies water; it’s even used for desalination.
 It works by pushing water through a semipermeable membrane that only allows the water molecules through, and the contaminants are flushed down the drain.
 In most cases, the reverse osmosis system is installed under the sink along with a separate tap for the purified water.
 You can read all about these systems in our blog post How Does Reverse Osmosis Work?

 What Else Should I Know?

-Make sure you know what’s in your water when deciding what type of water treatment you want for your home.
-You can request a free water test, and an expert will help you figure out what’s best based on the results.
-If you like to do your own research, check out our post on How to Know What’s in Your Water.
-If you own a well, you should contact a certified laboratory to have a full water analysis done.
-Contact us to schedule a free water treatment consultation and let Puronics help you find the water treatment solution that’s best for your needs!
+It can be helpful to consult an expert when deciding what type of water treatment you want for your home.
+You can request a free consultation, during which you’ll receive a personalized quote.
+If you own a private well, we recommend that you contact a certified laboratory to have a full water analysis done.
+Let Puronics help you find the water treatment solution that’s best for your needs!